 How to get there

-From Ubud, you can either take a taxi (the trip takes about 2 hours) or if you feel like, go with a rented scooter.
+From Ubud, you can either take a taxi (the trip takes about 2 hours) or, if you feel like it, go with a rented scooter.

 Day 9 + 10 Lovina & Waterfalls

-While most visitors neglect North Bali in favour or the South, we knew the south was not for us.
-It was overrun with throngs of tourists and vendors pushing their sales.
+While most visitors neglect North Bali in favor of the South, we knew the South was not for us.
+It was overrun with crowds of tourists and vendors pushing their sales.
 North, on the other hand, was calmer and more pristine.
-Keep in mind, that exploring the north does require more travel time, but it’s absolutely worth it.
+Keep in mind that exploring the north does require more travel time, but it’s absolutely worth it.